AnXh3L0/anxh3l0.github.io/_posts/2018-11-03-fedora-women-day-2018.md

 [![Muffins and drinks](../assets/img/posts/fwd-food.jpg)](../assets/img/posts/fwd-food-full.jpg)

-Everyone got a muffin and discussed a few minutes in groups with each other 👩‍💻 about the event and we asked a few questions some students had.
+Everyone got a muffin and discussed a few minutes in groups with each other 👩‍💻 about the event and we answered a few questions some students had.

 [![Students eating](../assets/img/posts/fwd-students.jpg)](../assets/img/posts/fwd-students-full.jpg)